In this workshop you will learn:

 Screenshot of RPi dashboard using template

+Open up that configuration file in your favourite editor (e.g. Visual Studio Code).
 There are several variables that you will need to update.
 The red arrows below highlight them.
+The configuration is split into three sections:

 sudo mv /etc/telegraf/telegraf.conf /etc/telegraf/telegraf-original.conf